open-resources/dash_curriculum/_sources/part1/chapter3.md

 - FM
 ```

-For best results, also make sure you adhere to the following two rules when constructing your layouts:
+Best practices when constructing your layouts:

+1. Wrap the entire app layout in a `Containter`
-1. Only use `Row` and `Col` inside a Container.
+2. Only use `Row` and `Col` inside a Container
-2. A single Container wrapping your entire app's content is ideal, at least at this stage.
-3. The immediate children of any `Row` component should always be `Col` components.
-Your further content should go inside the `Col` components.
+3. `Rows` only contain `Col`
+4. Components go inside `Col`

 ```{margin}
 Editor's Note: Is a "Row component" and a "Col component" the right terminology?
 Should we use a different word to disambiguate Dash components?